 - Soy Products.
 These products are very rich in protein, which you may be lacking because of ditching animal protein sources like meat and eggs (1).
 These work pretty well as meat substitutes and can be used to prepare many different foods (1).

 - Vegetables.
-Vegetables like broccoli are essential in this diet as they contain antioxidants like lutein that prevent cancer (1).
+Vegetables like broccoli and many others are essential in this diet as they contain antioxidants like lutein that prevent cancer (1).

 - Fruits.
 You can also have fruits when following a vegetarian diet as they are packed with plenty of nutrients and help you reap numerous health benefits (1).
 Aim for two cups of fruit every day.

 - Healthy Fats.
 You also need to consume healthy fats from food sources like avocados, seeds, and nuts.
 Again, remember to eat enough that matches your calorie requirements.
-For example, if your daily calorie limit is 2000 calories, you must limit your oil consumption to 27 grams a day (3).
+For example, if your daily calorie needs are 2000 calories, your total fat intake should be between 44 and 78 grams per day (3).

 - Supplements.
 If need be, your doctor may recommend taking supplements such as vitamin B-12 to help you get essential nutrients (5).